The Stitch and Glue Boatbuilding Method is an Easy way for a Beginner to Make a Plywood Boat

 - Why do you want to build a boat? fun, learning, experience, want a beautiful boat, just want to get on the water.

-Unless you have an exceptional idea for a boat design, its better to go for already tested plans.
+Unless you have an exceptional idea for a boat design, it's better to go for already tested plans until you have a bit of experience.
 There is no reason to re-invent the wheel.
 It is also interesting to note that building your own boat is not necessarily the least expensive way of getting on the water.
-There are many inexpensive boats offered for sale and its easy to pick up a bargain particularly in the fall.
+There are many inexpensive boats offered for sale and it's easy to pick up a bargain particularly in the fall.
 Check Kijiji and Craigslist for starters.
 If there are boat clubs in your area go and visit and ask if anyone is getting rid of a boat.

 Buying a kit is another good way to start.
 It simplifies the project considerably particularly if you have trouble getting adequate materials in your area.
 Surprisingly there is not a great deal of savings if you buy your own materials and work from plan rather than from a kit.
 The kitmaker benefits from volume purchasing which you will not get.
 Typically a kit will have the main parts of the boat cut out and suitable materials to make the details.